H12D:

 Convener: Claire Ruffing, University of Alaska Fairbanks, Fairbanks, AK, United States

-Chairs: Adrian Adam Harpold, University of Nevada Reno, Department of Natural Resources and Environmental Science, Reno, NV, United States and Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, OR, United States
+Chairs: Adrian Adam Harpold, University of Nevada Reno, Department of Natural Resources and Environmental Science, Reno, NV, United States and Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, United States

 OSPA Liaison: Charles R. Lane, Environmental Protection Agency Cincinnati, Cincinnati, OH, United States